software-mansion/protostar/website/docs/tutorials/09-migrations/network-config.md

 ```

 - `max_fee` - The maximum fee that the sender is willing to pay for the transaction.
 Required for transactions V1.
-- `wait_for_acceptance` - Wait for transaction to be accepted on chain.
+- `wait_for_acceptance` - Wait synchronously for transaction to be accepted on chain.

 `CheatcodeNetworkConfig` stores configuration used in `declare` and `deploy_contract` cheatcodes.